antonioleal/myslackbuilds/0/README.md

 ## The Zero Scripts Setup

-*This folder contains a simple set of Slackware auxiliary scripts, the so called zero ("0") scripts.
-They present, in fact, one possible setup for you to collaborate with SlackBuilds.org*
+*This folder contains a simple set of Slackware auxiliary scripts, the so called zero ("0") scripts, that simplify the process for you to collaborate with SlackBuilds.org*

 Why the "0"?
 Because with *bash* it's very useful when you type 0 and press TAB twice to see what operations you can make in this environment *and* does not interfere with any other program in your Slackware box.
 Nice and tidy..

 ---

 ### Setup
+A script called 0setup is provided to install the initial environment and the auxiliary packages described below, but the explanation is necessary for your understanding.

-In order to use these environment the following setup is required:
+In order to use this environment the following setup is required:

-* Install the package `sbo-maintainer-tools` available from SlackBuilds.org
+* the package `sbo-maintainer-tools` available from SlackBuilds.org

-* Install the package `github-cli` available from SlackBuilds.org
+* the package `github-cli` available from SlackBuilds.org

-* Install the package `jq` available from SlackBuilds.org
+* the package `jq` available from SlackBuilds.org

-* Install the package `meld` available from SlackBuilds.org
+* the package `meld` available from SlackBuilds.org

-* Other useful package is KDE's `Ark`, specially if you use the **0.sh** menu
+* Other useful package is KDE's `Ark`, specially if you use the **0** menu

 * You must setup a *wokspace* folder where your slackbuilds will be stored, where a sub-folder called "myslackbuilds" should exist.
 Inside it, you must follow strictly the organization of categories from SlackBuilds.org.
 >For example: The **plus42.SlackBuild** and all associated files, *.info, desc, etc.. are stored at `academic/plus42`, so your folder for this SlackBuild should be:
-> `/home/{username}/slackware-builds/myslackbuilds/academic/plus42`
+> `$HOME/slackware-builds/myslackbuilds/academic/plus42`

 * If you placed your *workspace* in a different folder you must make a symlink called "slackware-builds" in your home directory pointing at your *workspace*

-* The zero ("0") scripts are placed in your PATH, in my case for example I add to my `.bahsrc` the line (*1):
+* The zero scripts location must be placed in your PATH, for example by adding this line to your .bashrc:
-> `export PATH=$PATH:/home/antonio/slackware-builds/myslackbuilds/0`
+> `export PATH=$PATH:$HOME/slackware-builds/myslackbuilds/0`

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-(**1) notice a folder also called "0" actually holding the scripts is placed inside myslackbuilds*

 * Create a github repository called 'myslackbuilds'.
 Check github policy (account key, etc..) so you are able to commit to your own repository.
 Now push all your own scripts to it, including (eventually) also the myslackbuilds/0 directory.
 Your 'myslackbuilds' should have a similar structure to 'slackbuilds' but naturally with much less SlackBuilds, or none at all if you are just starting.